-Name: Supervisor: Date(s) Activity (tutorials, demonstrating, supervising)
+Supervisor: Name: Activity (tutorials, demonstrating, supervising) Date(s)

 Graduate Student Curriculum Vitae

 Please begin to complete this template CV, which may be discussed at your annual meeting with the DGS/GA.
 It will help to identify gaps in your expertise/training, which you should take action to address.